ENCODE-DCC/chip-seq-pipeline2/docs/input_short.md

 7) Parameters for subsampling experiment replicates and controls.
     These parameters are used for subsampling on filtered (nodup) BAMs.
 Therefore, setting these parameters will affect all downsteam analyses including peak-calling.
 It's 0 by default, which means no subsampling.
 These parameters will be applied to each experiment replicate and control.

     * `chip.subsample_reads`: Subsample experiment replicate's reads.
+For PE dataset, this is not a number of read pairs but number of reads.
     * `chip.ctl_subsample_reads`: Subsample control's reads.
+For PE dataset, this is not a number of read pairs but number of reads.

-8) Parameters for subsampling controls.
+8) Parameters for automatically choosing an appropriate control and subsampling it.
     Before calling peaks, there is a separate (from item 7) mechanism to subsample controls to prevent using too deep controls.
 Pipeline has a logic to find an approriate control for each experiment replicate.
 Choices are 1) control with the same index (e.g. rep2 vs. ctl2), 2) pooled control (e.g. rep2 vs. ctl1 + ctl2).
     * `chip.always_use_pooled_ctl`: (For experiments with controls only) Always use a pooled control to compare with each replicate.
 If a single control is given then use it.
 It is disabled by default.
     * `chip.ctl_depth_ratio`: (For experiments with controls only) If ratio of depth between controls is higher than this. then always use a pooled control for all replicates.
 It's 1.2 by default.

+    > **IMPORTANT**: Either of the following parameters are set to > 0 for automatic subsampling.
+Set all of them to 0 to disable automatic subsample.
+Such automatic control subsampling does not work with controls with mixed endedness (e.g. SE ctl-rep1 + PE ctl-rep2).
+Pipeline calculates `Limit1` and `Limit2` from the following two parameters.
+And then takes a maximum of them and calls it `Limit`.
+If a chosen control for experiment replicate (each one and pooled one) is deeper than `Limit` then that such control is subsampled to `Limit`.
+    * `chip.exp_ctl_depth_ratio_limit`: (For experiments with controls only) `Limit1` is defined as experiment replicate's depth multiplied by this parameter.
+It's 5.0 by default.
+    * `chip.ctl_depth_limit`: (For experiments with controls only) Hard limit on control's depth.
+If control is deeper than this hard limit then such control is subsampled to it.

 9) [Resources](#resources)
     * If your FASTQs/BAMs are big (>10GB) then try with higher resource settings, especially for memory (`chip.[TASK_NAME]_mem_mb`).